ahmedbesbes/character-based-cnn/README.md

 - `batch_size`: batch size, default to 128.
 - `optimizer`: adam or sgd, default to sgd
 - `learning_rate`: default to 0.01
+- `class_weights`: whether or not to use class weights in the cross entropy loss
+- `focal_loss`: whether or not to use the focal loss
+- `gamma`: gamma parameter of the focal loss. default to 2
+- `alpha`: alpha parameter of the focal loss. default to 0.25
 - `schedule`: number of epochs by which the learning rate decreases by half (learning rate scheduling works only for sgd), default to 3. set it to 0 to disable it
 - `patience`: maximum number of epochs to wait without improvement of the validation loss, default to 3
 - `early_stopping`: to choose whether or not to early stop the training. default to 0. set to 1 to enable it.